cassandrale179/lunar/README.md

 - Player are given 100 strength in the beginning.
 If strength runs out, player dies
 - Rocket will suffer damage everytime asteroid hits them
 - The distance is a measurement of how many miles player had covered
+- The more distance you cover, the higher your score!